wp-plugins/wp-world-travel/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Check if schedule exists before displaying widget text
+* Localize terms from WP core language files
+* Ability to customise text in widget for terms not in WP core language files
+* Now suitable for WP in other languages

 = 1.0.1 =
 * Fixed jQuery conflict
 * Fixed Meetup heading pushing location box to next line